COSMOS BOOK PRIZE 2025

 BACKGROUND

 The Cosmos Book Prize originated from the idea of scientist Gianfranco Bertone and is awarded to the best popular science book in the field of physics, mathematics or astronomy of the year.
-Both a professional jury and a jury of scholars will indicate their preference.
-The winner(s) will take home a beautiful award, as well as a cash prize of 1500 euros.
+The ceremony now takes place in Italy, the Netherlands and Spain.

-The Cosmos Book Award 2025 is organized by:
+The Cosmos Book Prize is organized by:

 Jan Pieter van der Schaar Jim Jansen Eline Kraaijenvanger Alex Sieval Maureen Voestermans Sophie Schot